 Once a request is submitted, the API will call other programs or web servers to retrieve that information.

 To be successful, APIs need to work seamlessly and efficiently.
 They should be able to handle load spikes without breaking down and have low latency and high reliability.
+Therefore, you should combine your API testing tools with AI to ensure that everything works perfectly before a product launch.

 Another essential factor is API granularity, which determines how many tasks the API is designed to perform.
 Generally, some prefer simple APIs that focus on one primary function, while some supporters favor complex, compound APIs that do multiple essential but closely related functions.